 12 affordable hotels near the Yamanote Line in Tokyo

 The JR Yamanote Line is an important train line in Tokyo, Japan, connecting major stations and districts for both locals and tourists alike.
 Popular places like Shinjuku, Shibuya, Harajuku, Ikebukuro are all Yamanote stations which makes it really wise to stay in a hotel near the Yamanote Line!

-Full Disclosure: This Post Contains Affiliate Links To Booking.Com.
+Full Disclosure: This Post Contains Affiliate Links To Trip.Com.
 I May Get A Commission If You Purchase Through The Links But They Are At No Additional Cost To You.